Sara Sharif’s death was an “unnatural death” according to Home Office Pathologist Dr Nathaniel Cary.

 Dr Cary will be cross examined at a later date.

 Sara's father Urfan Sharif, 42, stepmother Beinash Batool, 30, and uncle, Faisal Malik, 29, are charged with Sara’s murder and causing or allowing the death of a child.
-They have all pleaded not guilty to both charges.
+They all deny her murder.

 The trial continues.